 Remember reading about how people prior to running water had to “prime the pump”?
 They pulled and pushed the farmyard water pump handle up and down to build up the pressure until the water started coming up out of the well.
-Or maybe you’ve done the same thing with your lawnmower or gas grill by pushing a button.
+Or maybe you’ve done the same thing with your lawnmower or gas grill by pushing a button to “prime” it, or get it ready to turn on.
 Anyway, just as we prime the pump to get water to come out, we turn listeners into learners by priming their brains.
 By priming their brains, we get kids focused and ready to learn.

-Learning research confirms that we learn better when we can attach something new to something we already know.
-If your student is familiar with the structure of castles in the middle ages, it is not much of a jump for her to learn about siege warfare.
+Carnegie Mellon researchers have confirmed that we learn better when we can attach something new to something we already know.
+If your student is familiar with the structure of castles in the middle ages, for example, it’s not much of a jump for her to learn about siege warfare.

 Charlotte Mason’s Intellectual Habit of Reflection

 If your homeschooling follows the Charlotte Mason philosophy, you may think this idea of “priming our kids’ brains” sounds familiar.
-Charlotte Mason’s discussed the intellectual habit of reflection.
-Just as you’d think, this is ruminating over what one has heard or learned (Charlotte Mason’s Home Education Series, Vol. 3, School Education, Chapter 11.)
+Charlotte Mason’s talked about the intellectual habit of reflection.
+Just as you might think, this is ruminating over what one has heard or learned (Charlotte Mason’s Home Education Series, Vol. 3, School Education, Chapter 11.)

 This is almost the same principle!
 One of the best ways to practice reflection is to get your students in the habit of narration.
-See how to do that here.
-The difference here is just that reflection or narration generally takes place after the lesson — but here it takes place before the following lesson.
+See how to teach narration here.
+The difference here is just that reflection or narration generally takes place after the lesson — but with priming, it takes place before the next lesson.

-- to ready them to learn something new
+- to get them ready to learn something new

-- to cement learning prior to continuing a lesson
+- to cement past learning prior to continuing a lesson

 Priming kids’ brains and turning listeners into learners at the beginning of a new unit of study